7th Lux Style Awards

 The 2008 Lux Style Awards, officially known as the 7th Lux Style Awards ceremony, presented by the Lux Style Awards honours the best films of 2008 and took place at the DHA Golf Club, Karachi on 29 October 2008.
 This year, the city of lights played host to the Pakistani Film Industry.
+It was the first Lux Style Awards ceremony broadcast by Geo TV.

 The official ceremony took place on 29 Oct, 08, at the Expo Centre, in Karachi.
 During the ceremony, Lux Style Awards were awarded in 29 competitive categories.
 The ceremony was televised in Pakistan and internationally on Geo TV.
 Actor Shaan Shahid, Fawad Khan and rockstar Ali Azmat hosted the ceremony.